PNB fraud case: Nirav Modi’s five dummy firms in Hong Kong whose owners earned Rs 8,000 got Rs 8,000 crore LoUs

-OWNERS AND directors of at least five Hong Kong firms that allegedly received about Rs 8,270 crore from Letters of Undertaking (LoUs) issued by Punjab National Bank, on behalf of jeweller Nirav Modi, used to earn only between Rs 8,000 and Rs 30,000 every month, according to the Enforcement Directorate.
+Owners and directors of at least five Hong Kong firms that allegedly received about Rs 8,270 crore from Letters of Undertaking (LoUs) issued by Punjab National Bank, on behalf of jeweller Nirav Modi, used to earn only between Rs 8,000 and Rs 30,000 every month, according to the Enforcement Directorate.

 Referring to these findings in its prosecution complaint filed in the PNB scam case, the ED has said that Modi created over 15 “dummy companies” overseas to allegedly rotate the LoU funds “in the guise of export-import transactions”.